 The appropriate dosage for a multivitamin is based on the Recommended Daily Allowance (RDA), which varies depending on age, sex, and life stage.
 For example:

-These RDAs are established by authoritative bodies like EFSA and WHO to prevent deficiency while avoiding excessive intake.
+These RDAs are established by authoritative bodies to prevent deficiency while avoiding excessive intake.
 While a multivitamin can support these goals, it's vital to ensure you’re not consuming more than 100%–150% of the RDA in most cases—unless otherwise directed by a doctor.
 Exceeding significantly above the RDA may lead to nutrient toxicity, especially with fat-soluble vitamins (A, D, E, K).

 One must also remember that multivitamins are supplements—they are meant to augment, not substitute nutritional intake from food.
 A well-balanced meal plan rich in vegetables, fruits, whole grains, lean protein, and healthy fats will lay the foundation that a multivitamin can complement.
 Prioritize nutrient-dense foods and see your supplement as the nutritional "insurance policy."